No bread is an island

 They are a wonderful company who cannot do too much for you.
 Highly recommended.
 And I shall be doing 4 events with them this year:

-The London Winter Walk at the end of January (accompanied by my two granddaughters and one of their boyfriends!); Easter50 Challenge; North Downs50 in August; and the Thames Path100 Challenge (continuous) in September. 🙂
+The London Winter Walk at the end of January (accompanied by my two granddaughters and one of their boyfriends!); Easter50 Challenge; the Thames Path100 Challenge (continuous); and the Chiltern50 in September, also in September. 🙂

 Here I try and detail all my ultra adventures - don't always succeed, as I'm not the most disciplined bloke in the world - both for my own amusement, and for anyone who is interested.
 I do ultra marathons for two reasons - one because they're bloody good fun, and, more importantly, they are also a means of fundraising for charities which are dear to my heart, and benefit the animals.